Hire in The United States

 As per the laws of the United States, there are no minimum requirements for an employment contract.
 Also, in most states, no written memorialization of any terms is required.
 An employment relationship in the United States is presumed to be “at-will,” meaning it is terminable by either party with or without cause or notice.
-Indeed, most employees in the United State are employed on an “at-will” basis, without a written employment contract and only with a written offer of employment that outlines the basic terms and conditions of their employment.
+Indeed, most employees in the United States are employed on an “at-will” basis, without a written employment contract and only with a written offer of employment that outlines the basic terms and conditions of their employment.
 Employment contracts, when used, can vary widely.
-They can be fixed term, open-ended (no limit on duration) or based on the completion of a project.
+They can be fixed-term, indefinite, or open-ended (no limit on duration) or based on the completion of a project.
 Each of these types of contracts can be negotiated between the parties.

 No legal provisions govern fixed or unlimited term contracts.
 Unlike many other countries, American law does not limit the duration of a fixed-term employment contract or the circumstances under which the parties can enter into a fixed-term employment contract.
 In the absence of an employment contract, employment relationships are presumed to be “at-will” and therefore terminable by either party at any time, with or without cause.

 Employment contracts in the US can be indefinite, fixed-term, full-time or part-time.
 The individual terms will vary according to the state the employee is being hired.
 The employment relationship in the US is subject to markedly less regulation than in other countries.
 Except for some protections on wage and hours and a prohibition on discrimination, the parties to an employment relationship in the United States are generally free to negotiate and set the terms and conditions of their relationship

 To be considered “exempt,” an employee must satisfy all three of the following requirements: